ramclen/documenting-dev/blog-posts/understanding-redux/understanding-redux.md

 ---

 - [Reducers](https://redux.js.org/basics/reducers), here is where we said to redux how the state is going to be changed.
 Reducers receive the information obtained by actions and return the new state.
-Redux give us one restrictions here and it is that Reducers have to be `Pure Functions`.
+Redux give us one restriction here and it is that Reducers have to be `Pure Functions`.

 ```ts
 function setUser(state, action) {